Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 7 April 2026 10.26.25 UTC
+- WIB: Selasa, 7 April 2026 12.52.08 UTC
-- WITA: Selasa, 7 April 2026 11.26.25 UTC
+- WITA: Selasa, 7 April 2026 13.52.08 UTC
-- WIT: Selasa, 7 April 2026 12.26.25 UTC
+- WIT: Selasa, 7 April 2026 14.52.08 UTC

 Kutipan Inspiratif:
-"Why are we, as a nation so obsessed with foreign things?
-Is it a legacy of our colonial years?
-We want foreign television sets.
-We want foreign shirts.
-We want foreign technology.
-Why this obsession with everything imported?"
+"You will never know what you are capable of until you take that first step and go for it."

-Kategori: technology
+Kategori: motivational